- See a full list of publications

 Melting Pot: Food and Identity in the Age of Vikings (focused on ceramics)

 Culture and Communication in the Long Viking Age (focused on metal-detected finds froma round the North Sea littoral.

 His wider research interests include dress and identity, medieval craft and industry, and the articulation of human and animal worlds in the Middle Ages.
 Steve's work also intersects with the archaeologies of appearance and self-representation, and of the social role of technologies.

-In general terms, he is interested in the integration of scientific techniques with contemporary theory, in order to ask questions about society, trade, and identity.
 He would be interested in supervising research students working in any of these areas.

 British Academy Small Grant 2010 for Crafting Networks in Viking Towns (with Soren Sindbaek)